errorgorn/errorgorn.github.io/_posts/2024-11-30-Graph-Complement.md

 Now, suppose that there is a certificate for the fact that $\chi(G) \geq k+1$ and $\chi(\overline G) \geq n-k+1$ for some $k$.
 The graph $H_1 \subseteq G$ with $\min \deg_G (H_1) \geq k$ has at least size $k+1$.
 Similarly, the graph $H_2 \subseteq \overline G$ with $\min \deg_{\overline G} (H_2) \geq n-k$ has at least size $n-k+1$.

 Therefore, there is a vertex $v$ that is in $H_1 \cap H_2$.
 This vertex has degree at least $k$ in $G$ and degree at least $n-k$ in $\overline G$.
 So the total degree of $v$ is at least $n$.
 Contradiction.

+Now, it seems as though this proof is non-constructive but we can easily make it constructive.
+For $G$ and $\overline G$ we will run our algorithm in lemma 2 to find a greedy coloring by repeatedly deleting the vertex with the minimum degree.
+Then we have just proved that if this strategy produces a coloring that uses too many colors, we have a contradiction.